Ferroxius/Vladimir-UI-EE-Patch/README.md

 Outside of that both sides have somewhat retained their functions to a reasonable degree.
 Do note the mod is in BETA atm so don't expect a super smooth experience

-IMPORTANT NOTE: This mod requires EE Redux, this means that normal EE IS NOT SUPPORTED
+IMPORTANT NOTE: This mod requires EE Redux (As of now, patch runs on v1.33 of EE Redux), this means that normal EE IS NOT SUPPORTED

 # Installation
 You will require the files from EE, EE Redux and Vladimir UI but you do not need all of it.

 When you have downloaded those three mods delete the scripts folders of all three mods as their effects are all compiled in the patch

 Once you have done so download the latest version of this mod and place in your directory.
+DO NOT click the green "Code" icon as that will download the wrong files.
+Look to the right (Scroll down if on phone) and you should see a section marked "Releases".
+Go to there and download the latest release

 With priority this patch must have priority over Vlad which should have priority over EE Redux.
 Priority should be like this: